 - (5) Cooling system flushing is essential to prevent the cooling system from clogging up with salt, sand, or dirt.
 In addition, fogging/lubricating of the engine is mandatory to prevent excessive engine damage due to rust.
 Perform the flushing and fogging at the same time.
 WARNING!
 Do not touch or remove electrical parts when starting or during operation.
 Keep hands, hair, and clothes away from the flywheel and other rotating parts while the engine is running.
-[EWM00092]

-- (6) Run the engine at a fast idle for a few minutes in neutral position. - (7) Just prior to turning off the engine, quickly spray "Fogging Oil" alternately into each carburetor or the fogging hole of the silencer cover, if equipped.
-When properly done, the engine will smoke excessively and almost stall. - (8) Remove the outboard motor from the test tank. - (9) Install the silencer cover/cap of fogging hole and top cowling. - (10) If the "Fogging Oil" is not available, run the engine at a fast idle until the fuel system becomes empty and the engine stops.
+[EWM00092] - (6) Run the engine at a fast idle for a few minutes in neutral position. - (7) Just prior to turning off the engine, quickly spray "Fogging Oil" alternately into each carburetor or the fogging hole of the silencer cover, if equipped.
+When properly done, the engine will smoke excessively and almost stall. - (8) Remove the flushing attachment. - (9) Install the silencer cover/cap of fogging hole and top cowling. - (10) If the "Fogging Oil" is not available, run the engine at a fast idle until the fuel system becomes empty and the engine stops. - (11) Drain the cooling water completely out of the motor.
+Clean the body thoroughly.

-- (11) Drain the cooling water completely out of the motor.
-Clean the body thoroughly. - (12) If the "Fogging Oil" is not available, remove the spark plug(s).
+(12) If the "Fogging Oil" is not available, remove the spark plug(s).
 Pour a teaspoonful of clean engine oil into each cylinder.
 Crank several times manually.
-Replace the spark plug(s). - (13) Drain the fuel from the fuel tank.
+Replace the spark plug(s).